 - Prepare paint for your color palette ahead of time.
 If you plan on using dark to light shades of a color on your Mandala design, it will be easier with paint already prepared.

-- You can create lighter shades by adding white to any color.
+- You can create lighter shades by adding a small amount of white to any color.
 By creating 2-3 shades of the same color, you can layer the shades from dark to light on each dot for a gradient look.

-- The acrylic paint should have thick yogurt-like consistency.
+- The best way to paint mandala stones is with thicker paint.
+Acrylic paint should have thick yogurt-like consistency.
 If it’s too thin, the paint may bleed.

 - Give your Mandala stone some dimension by placing a smaller dot on top of larger dots using contrasting colors.